unluckychild/PHP-Fractions/README.md

-//changes into mixed or fractions
+//changes into mixed or fractions or only number

 toMixed()

+toWhole()

 toFractions()